rkgIITBh/data-structures.github.io/HTML/introBtree.md

 <strong>Defining a B-Tree</strong>

-We specify a B-Tree with following properties.
+We specify a B-Tree with the following properties.

 - The root is a special node that may have between 2 and <i>M</i> children.
 - An internal node may have between <i>M/2</i> and <i>M</i> children.